Back to blog

 Following a structured process helps you avoid confusion, minimize errors, and get actionable insights from day one.
 Here’s a step-by-step approach to guide you:

-3. Validate & test data accuracy: Once your tracking code is live, validate your data to ensure accuracy.
-Compare event data with expected outcomes—did the tool capture the correct interactions?
+Validate & test data accuracy: Once your tracking code is live, validate your data to ensure accuracy.
+Compare event data with expected outcomes.
+Did the tool capture the correct interactions?
 Perform test scenarios (e.g., mock user sessions) to confirm every key event is being tracked as intended.

-4. Set up dashboards: Create intuitive dashboards that visualize your key metrics in real time.
-Prioritize simplicity—highlight critical insights like funnel progress, session durations, or feature adoption trends.
+Set up dashboards: Create intuitive dashboards that visualize your key metrics in real time.
+Prioritize simplicity, highlight critical insights like funnel progress, session durations, or feature adoption trends.
 Dashboards provide immediate visibility, making it easier for your team to monitor product performance at a glance.

-Start your journey today—try UXCam for free and discover how you can build better, more intuitive web products with every iteration.
+Try UXCam for free and build better, more intuitive products.

 You might also be interested in these;